jswetzen/docker-plexconnect/README.md

 Stop the container with `docker kill plexconnect`.
 The Apple TV needs to be configured as described in the [wiki](https://github.com/iBaa/PlexConnect/wiki/Install-Guide#setup-your-atv).

+## Accessing the settings volume
+The

+The PlexConnect configuration will be mounted as a volume at `/opt/plexconnect-config` on the host machine so that certificates and Plex login details are persistent.

 # Supported tags and architectures